pierrejoye/grav-plugin-languagesmeta/README.md

 # grav-plugin-languages-meta
 Little plugin to generate alternate links for a page

+## requirements

-## requires https://github.com/getgrav/grav/pull/3184 to function (possible bug in translatedPages())
+https://github.com/getgrav/grav/pull/3184 to function (possible bug in translatedPages())

 Install as usual.